 Individual Approval.
 Students who do not meet the admission requirements are encouraged to apply for individual consideration.
-In addition to the high school transcript and ACT/SAT scores, the student should supply information about socioeconomic background, bilingual proficiency, financial status and performance level of high school district, region of residence, family educational background, involvement in community activities, extra-curricular activities, responsibilities while attending school (employment and/or raising children), commitment to a particular field of study, admission to a comparable accredited out-of-state institution, and any other information which might be helpful to the Admissions Committee.
+In addition to the high school transcript and SAT/ACT scores, the student should supply information about socioeconomic background, bilingual proficiency, financial status and performance level of high school district, region of residence, family educational background, involvement in community activities, extra-curricular activities, responsibilities while attending school (employment and/or raising children), commitment to a particular field of study, admission to a comparable accredited out-of-state institution, and any other information which might be helpful to the Admissions Committee.
 Information should be sent to the Director of Admissions.

 Students who graduate from an unaccredited high school or home study program will be considered for admission on an individual basis.
-ACT/SAT minimum scores for conditional admission are required.
+Entrance exam scores must be submitted for evaluation to determine admission status.